z-pandeyji/RentalVired/README.md

 # rentalVired

-Click the link below to see deployment https://rentalvired.netlify.app/
+Click the link below to see deployment <br>
+https://rentalvired.netlify.app/